 })();

-If you don't want extra dependencies, you can implement batching with native Promises:
+If you don't want external dependencies, implement batching with native Promises:

 async function scrapeBatch(urls, batchSize = 5) {